Why Should you Do Extracurricular Activities (Based On Research)?

 Academic Achievement

-According to research, students who participate in extracurricular activities perform better academically and have more positive educational experiences overall.
-This is because through undertaking extracurricular activities, students are inevitably gaining and practicing important skills which facilitate success both within and outside of learning institutions.
-Through extracurriculars such as organised sport, for example, students develop listening skills and are able to apply instructions to achieve a desired outcome.
+This is because through undertaking extracurricular activities, students are inevitably gaining and practicing important skills which facilitate success both inside and outside of learning institutions.
+Through extracurriculars such as organised sport, for example, students develop listening skills and are able to apply instructions to achieve a desired outcome!

 Character Development

-Believe it or not, engaging in extracurricular activities actually does wonders in helping with character development!
 Students who participate in extracurricular activities have reported higher senses of self-worth and self-concept (Blomfield & Barber, 2009).
 They also have greater opportunities to identify their personal strengths and weaknesses, and are able to harbour personal interests, all of which culminate in building a much more resilient, formidable character.
 Essentially, it’ll help you in what will be a very long and thought-provoking journey in trying to figure out who you are.

 Leadership Development

-It should be no surprise that involvement in extracurricular activities can be absolutely instrumental in helping to develop student leadership skills.
-These skills, however, are not just limited to high school.
 Leadership is a vital skill, and its importance extends to tertiary education and beyond.
 Individuals who practice and display strong leadership skills are more likely to become managers and have higher salaries compared to students who don’t (Lipscomb, 2007).

 Social Development